zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency03.md

 ## Objective

 All SOA record timer fields must be consistent across all authoritative name servers.
 An inconsistency in these fields might result in operational inconsistencies for the designated zone.

-There are other test cases that provide consistency tests for other SOA fields. **(Suggest either mentioning which test cases this refers to, or removing this statement.)**
+There are other test cases that provide consistency tests for the other SOA fields:

+* [Consistency01] (SOA Serial)
+* [Consistency02] (RNAME)
+* [Consistency06] (MNAME)

 ## Inputs